A stressful job is the worst. Even if the job pays six figures, the amount of stress one can experience can make the money not even worth it.

 A medical records tech is in charge of (you guessed it) medical records.
 Their role is to organize, file, and generally manage the medical records for a hospital or other medical facility.
 They would be the ones sending patients’ medical records from the hospital to their doctor (only with permission).

-Although paperwork, generally, is not super fun, this job is perfect for the organized person.
+Although paperwork, generally, is not super fun, this job is perfect for an organized person.
 If you love categorizing things and ensuring the absence of mistakes, this is a great job for you.

 To become a medical records technician, you typically only need a high school diploma.
 Many employers, however, are starting to require you get an associate’s degree in Health Information Management or Health Information Technology as well as an RHIT certification.